 Avoid drying wet boots near sources of intense heat.
-Campfires, radiators, etc., can cook and damage wet leather at surprisingly low heat.
-In fact, the quickest way to ruin a good pair of boots is to force dry them.
-Instead, allow boots to dry at room temperature or use a Peet Shoe Dryer.
+Campfires, radiators, and heaters can cook and damage wet leather at surprisingly low heat.
+In fact, the quickest way to damage a good pair of boots is to force dry them.
+Instead, allow your boots to dry at room temperature, or use a Peet Shoe Dryer.

 How do I clean and condition roughout leather?

 We recommend caring for roughout leather the same way you would for smooth leathers.
 Roughout boots maintain their appearance longer when conditioned with White’s Boot Oil.
 If you wish to maintain the roughout look, using a hard bristle brush will keep the fibers upright.

 Should I clean the inside of my boots?